Winner of the 2016 Award of Project Excellence from the Washington Museum Association!

 If your school or PTA would like to donate to support the Cabin’s education programs, please contact our staff.

-Want to learn more about Tacoma history?
-Schedule a history walk for your school or community group.
-We’ll visit Old Town Tacoma’s historic sites and share tales about the people who lived here over 100 years ago.
+Visit Old Town Tacoma’s historic sites and hear tales about the people who lived here over 100 years ago.